SystemFw/blog/content/staging/paxos-failures.md

 ### Fencing

-Every time a storage server receives a `write(v)` message in Phase 2, it replies with a successful `written` message, even though `v` is only written on the very first write.
+Every time a storage server receives a `write(v)` message in Phase 2, it replies with an `ack` message, even though `v` is only persisted on the very first write.

 This makes sense because writing to a WOR that's already set should be a no-op, not a failure, and Phase 1 guarantees safety by requiring